dczmer/davelab/about.md

 Since I was able to customize everything myself, I wanted some specific features:

 1. Layout should support mobile and "1/2 screen" view (for working with browser and terminal side-by-side).
-When the page gets too narrow, the navigation menu should pop-up into a vertical bar on the header.
+When the page gets too narrow, the navigation menu should pop-up into a horizontal bar on the header.
 2. There is no need for JavaScript here, even where it might be a little convenient in some places.
 So this site is strictly no-script.
 3. I wanted to use a "programming" mono-space font, one that has support for extra glyphs and symbols.
 4. I wanted to chase LightHouse scores for a bit as a way to learn more about web performance.